An Exclusive with Ndam Nander Esmeralda

 Like I said, some days I sleep, and wake up and I feel enough outrage to become an activist and advocate against ills of the society.
-I met some amazing young women at the Young women political leadership fellowship got together and decided to do awareness on the importance of harnessing feminine power in leadership roles and political roles., We were fortunate enough to get some amazing women who had experience in the political sphere.
+I met some amazing young women at the Young women political leadership fellowship.
+We got together and decided to do awareness on the importance of harnessing feminine power in leadership roles and political roles.
+We were fortunate enough to get some amazing women who had experience in the political sphere.

 It was such an amazing interaction, we discussed the low female representation in Nigerian politics, the barriers to female participation in leadership roles and political roles, the rising consciousness of closing the gender gap in politics, and so many similar topics.